 Anne, John and I enjoyed the warm breeze of our last night in Crete.
-We were sitting at a table overlooking the Aegean sea, momentarily dreading our imminent return to everyday life.
+We were sitting at a table overlooking the Aegean sea, momentarily dreading our return to everyday life.
 The whole office had come to Greece for our annual team-building; the three of us had stayed for a few more days to soak in the sunny climate.

 “Maybe we should kill him,” he said.